gabrielepaoletti/quakepro/docs/source/api_reference.rst

 Executable scripts
 ------------------

-Include command-line interfaces (CLI) designed for the streamlined downloading of seismic waveforms and pre-processing tasks, offering an efficient and user-friendly approach to handle large datasets and prepare them for subsequent analysis.
+Include command-line interfaces (CLI) designed for speed up tasks, offering an efficient and user-friendly approach to handle large datasets and prepare them for subsequent analysis.

-.. card:: :material-outlined:`download;1.7em` QPF-CSV
+.. card:: :material-outlined:`download;1.7em` Fetchers
-   :link: library/scripts/fetcher_csv
+   :link: library/scripts/fetchers
    :link-type: doc

-   Fetch seismic waveforms from pre-built CSV earthquake catalogs.
+   Scripts for downloading waveforms, each offering a unique method of retrieval.